Camelcade/Perl5-IDEA/README.md

 * Implemented file types for Perl scripts and packages, POD files, XS files.
 * Implemented autocompletion for built-in functions, packages and variables.
 * Implemented basic code-folding for blocks, hashes, arrays, PODs and heredocs.
+* Implemented crude defined subs, used packages and defined variables autocompletion.
 * Current, let's say, stable version you may find in the camelcade.jar (ready for installation)

 #See also